 When should you take activated charcoal?

 Activated charcoal absorbs and eliminates gas.
 Activated charcoal isn’t a new thing, people have used it for medicinal purposes for years.

 This means that I can enjoy my very favorite gas-producing foods, cabbage, and beets.
 I love cabbage raw in salads, cooked with corned beef, fermented in sauerkraut or in homemade coleslaw.

 All I do is take two CharcoCaps® after I eat gassy foods and it helps deal with the gas and bloating.
 I love beets cooked and pickled!
 Yum!

 Activated charcoal capsules

-CharcoCaps® Anti-Gas Formula is a unique, safe, naturally gentle dietary supplement that can be used for long term or daily use with no side effects and is proven to adsorb and eliminate intestinal gas and bloating fast — thanks to the use of an active ingredient called activated charcoal (different from the charcoal briquettes you find in a barbecue).
+CharcoCaps® Anti-Gas Formula is a unique, safe, naturally gentle dietary supplement.
+You can use it for long term or daily use with no side effects.
+It is proven to adsorb and eliminate intestinal gas and bloating fast — thanks to the use of an active ingredient called activated charcoal (different from the charcoal briquettes you find in a barbecue).